mcjauregui72/CNN_MedImageClassification/README.md

    * ResNet50 requires and expects input images with normalized pixel values.
 After augmentation, pixel values should be normalized (rescaled) to the 0-1 range before being passed to ResNet50.
 Thus, rescaling is necessarily the final preprocessing step.

 7. Because the original ResNet50 model was pretrained to classify over a million ImageNet images into 1,000 classes, it outputs feature maps when its top layer is removed.
 Specifying include_top = False effectively removed this layer so we could replace it with one suited for our own task.

 8. We added a pooling='max' layer to the ResNet50-based model to control the shape of the output tensor and ensure compatibility with the subsequent layers that needed to be added.
    * The ResNet50 model outputs a 4D tensor after its convolutional layers when include_top=False and no pooling is applied.
 This tensor could not be fed directly into fully connected Dense layers, which require a 2D input.

    * Setting pooling='max' applied global max pooling to reduce the spatial dimensions into a single value for each channel, producing a tensor compatible with Dense layers.

    * Without pooling='max', we would have needed to explicitly add a Flatten layer to convert the 4D tensor to 2D in order to avoid a shape mismatch error.
 Though a Flatten layer would have resolved the shape issue, it would generate a larger input size for the Dense layers, increasing the risk of overfitting.

    * Unlike Flattening, which preserves all spatial information to return a high-dimensional feature vector, global pooling reduces dimensionality.

 9. With for layer in base_model.layers: layer.trainable = False, we avoided re-training ResNet50s pre-trained knowledge by "freezing" its layers.
    * Making these layers untrainable preserved the features ResNet50 learned during pre-training, keeping them from becoming over-written during training.

     * Layer freezing effectively turned ResNet50 into a feature extractor.

 10. We built both submodels with the Functional API because it supports more flexibility than the Sequential API.
 In particular, the Functional API
    * Affords more flexibility when combining pre-trained models with custom layers or sharing layers between models

    * Allows for explicit definition of the flow of data, enabl fine control over how layers connect and interact

    * Supports freezing layers and chaining models

    * Handles the complexities involved in ensembling models

 11. We added custom layers on top of the ResNet50-based base to allow the final model to complete our four-class classification task and to be ensembled and chained with the other submodel.
    * Both the BatchNormalization and Dropout layers helped improve generalization on unseen data.

-   * The custom Dense layer reduced dimensionality associated with the ResNet50 base's output, making it probability generating more managable.
+   * A Dense(256, activation='relu) layer to learn more complex patterns from the high-level features provided by ResNet50.
+   ** These more complex patterns became relevant to our classification task ** The ReLU activation function supported the custom layers to model more intricate relationships between features

-12. Defined the Dense output layer with a class_count of four and an activation of softmax, which can return a probability distribution over three or more classes.
+12. We defined the Dense output layer with a class_count of four and an activation of softmax, which can return a probability distribution over three or more classes.

-4. Set label_mode for the three datasets to "int" (integer) because all images in this study belong to one of four classes.

-      * Added a BatchNormalization layer, a 0.3 Dropout layer, and a Dense output layer designed to produce predictions for a four-class problem

-        The BatchNormalization(axis=-1) layer normalized the ResNet50 layers' output, improving performance and reducing overfitting

-b)

-c) Dense(256, activation='relu) layer to learn more complex patterns from the high-level features provided by ResNet50.
-These more complex patterns will became relevant to the classification task at hand, while the ReLU activation function supported the custom layers to model more intricate relationships between features
+13. We compiled first_model with optimizer=optimizer, loss='sparse_categorical_crossentropy', and metrics=['accuracy'].

+14. We trained first_model with EarlyStopping and ModelCheckpoint callbacks.

+c)

 d) Dropout(0.3) to prevent overfitting by forcing the model to learn more robust features and preventing it from becoming too reliant on specific neurons